Way of the Samurai 2

 Way of the Samurai 2 (侍道2, Samurai Dou 2) is a PlayStation 2 (PS2) action-adventure game released in 2003.
 It was re-released on PlayStation Portable in 2009 in Japan only.

 The game is a prequel to Way of the Samurai.

-Plot
+Gameplay

 The game takes place in the late Edo period.
 The player starts as a starving rōnin who collapsed at the gate of a famous trading island-city called Amahara.
 Soon thereafter, a little girl shares her riceball with the ronin, giving him (or her, depending on the player's choice) energy.
 A choice appears, introducing the player to the diverse life of a samurai.

-Combat

 The combat system from the original Way of the Samurai are carried over, albeit with some changes.
 Amongst them are the inclusion of "stance-breaker" attacks on nearly every weapon, a simplified guard/parry system, and instant kill techniques.

-Enhancements

 Dojima from the previous game also makes an appearance, though unrelated to the main plot.
 Here he still serves as a blacksmith to enhance the player's swords.
 The stats, however, are simplified: